glyphcat/zotomatic/.zotomatic/db/README.md

 - On file detection, upsert into `files` with `last_seen_at`.
 - If Zotero resolves an attachment, upsert into `zotero_attachment` and remove from `pending`.
 - If Zotero does not resolve, insert/update `pending` with backoff fields.
-- During polling fallback, use `directory_stamp` to skip unmodified directories.
+- During polling fallback, use `directory_state` to skip unmodified directories.

 ## Indexes